samrickman/llm-eval-criminal-justice/README.md

 ### Step-by-step instructions

+- Further details coming soon
-- To be completed (I have not yet tested the Dockerfile)
+- To be completed (Dockerfile needs to be tested)

 ## TODO

+- Test Dockerfile and complete step-by-step instructios.
 - Expand the types of case vignettes to other sensitive issues e.g. domestic abuse, drugs, hate crimes, revenge porn, stalking, harassment, neglect, knife crime, fraud and others.
 - Current evaluation metrics are exact text match and cosine similarity.
 Add LLM-based evaluation metrics.
 - Measure the effect of a range of different system and user prompts.
-- Analysis not just the accuracy but the types of facts that are missed by models.
+- Consider policy implications: analyse not just the accuracy but the types of facts that are missed by models.
 - Expand the [results](./results/results.html) file with these analyses.